-As stated in the RSE statutory guidance (DfE), parents/guardians do not have the right to withdraw their children from Relationships Education.
-Elements of Sex Education are included in the Primary Science Curriculum and parents/guardians do not have the right to withdraw their children from the Science Curriculum.
+As stated in the RSE statutory guidance (DfE), parents/guardians do not have the right to withdraw their children from Relationships Education or the elements of Sex Education are included in the science curriculum.

-As stated in the RSE statutory guidance, parents do have the right to withdraw their children from the non-science elements of Sex Education within RSE.
+As stated in the RSE statutory guidance, parents do have the right to withdraw their children from the non-science and relationships elements of Sex Education within RSE.
 Requests for withdrawal should be made in writing to the Executive Headteacher/Head of School.
 We will invite them to talk through their concerns, review the materials we use and explain our rationale.
 Withdrawing your child from Sex Education remains a statutory right of a parent or legal guardian.